 - Performs all other related duties as assigned by Director of Operations

-1. Knowledgeable level with excel and google spreadsheets;
+1. Knowledgeable level with excel and google suite files;

 3. Experience and skills with social media and/or marketing;